tokyosheep/NextCC/README.md

-Creative Cloud Libraries API can connec CC server through OAuth authorization. user can see its own libraries. even it can upload image and get asset. but I think many developers are curious to run API on React base system. this isn't good exmaple I suppose but I hope it can help for some developers.
+Creative Cloud Libraries API can connec CC server through OAuth authorization. user can see its own libraries. even it can upload image and get asset. but I think many developers are curious to run API on React base system.
+I hope it can help for some developers.

 **I refered to the sample code amandahuarng wrote**